 Photos Pos is entirely FREE, so if you need a simple photo editor, be sure to check it out and find out if it suits your needs.

 Acorn was launched in 2007, and it was meant to be a cheaper alternative for Photoshop.
 Effects, filters, and other features are equivalent to Photoshop ones.

 You can get Acorn for a one-off payment of $29.99, but before that, you can test it out for 14 days.

 Even though it is an excellent Photoshop substitute, it has one drawback – it’s available only for MAC OS.

 4 Web-based Photoshop Alternatives

 PicMonkey is an online photo editor, so you can edit your photos from everywhere as long as you have an internet connection.
-So not only it will run on the PC or laptop, but also on mobile.
+So not only will it run on the PC or laptop, but also on mobile.

 If you’re interested in pricing for Canva Enterprise, you should contact their support.

 Fotor is not only an online editor, but it’s also a desktop application.
 Like the previous two apps, Fotor is not as strong as Adobe Photoshop for image editing.
 Still, it’s more like Lightroom, where you can add different filters to your photos.

 So if you’re looking for a program that can add a bit of flair to your photos and make collages, you should check Fotor out.